chandrabca22/C_Programs/README.md

 Que 5.
 Write a program and print some word also use escape sequences.

 Que 6.
 Write a program to read two numbers and perform mathmetical operations on them.

+Que 7.
+Write a program to read a number and calculate it's square.